 And even if something goes wrong (or you liked the risky life), the "morning after pill" is widely available in both the Republic and Northern Ireland from either a doctor's surgery, family planning clinics, or even pharmacists.

 Yes, there are male and female sex workers in Ireland.
 No, there are no clearly discernible "red light districts".
 And the law is slightly strange, and may soon change.

-Prostitution (often referred to as the "oldest profession"), taking money for sex, in itself is not an offence.
+Prostitution (often referred to as the "oldest profession"), taking money for sex, in itself is not an offense.
 But nearly everything connected to it is.
 Laws prohibit, for instance, soliciting or importuning another person in a public place for the purpose of prostitution, either as a sex worker or a client.
-Loitering for the purpose of prostitution, organising prostitution, advertising brothels and prostitution, keeping a brothel - all forbidden.
+Loitering for the purpose of prostitution, organizing prostitution, advertising brothels and prostitution, keeping a brothel, all forbidden.

-What you will find in existence is occasional street prostitution mainly catering for a motorised clientèle, escort agencies, massage providers, and sex workers advertising on the internet.
-So, yes, there is prostitution in Ireland ... but a potential client will need to be fairly determined to actually be able to access the services of a sex worker.
-And, no, I won't give hints or links.
+What you will find in existence is occasional street prostitution mainly catering for a motorized clientèle, escort agencies, massage providers, and sex workers advertising on the internet.
+So, yes, there is prostitution in Ireland but a potential client will need to be fairly determined to actually be able to access the services of a sex worker.

-A reform of the regulations regarding prostitution is planned, however - making it an offence to purchase, but not to sell, sex.
-This is commonly called the "Swedish Model" (Sweden criminalised the clients of sex workers in 1999) and often heralded as a cure-all.
-The jury is still out on the actual effectiveness of this legislation, especially as the often trumpeted main reasons for such a drastic change (e.g. human trafficking, forced prostitution, child prostitution) are already criminal offences in their own right.
+Prostitution is legal, however, it an offense to purchase, but not to sell, sex.
+This is commonly called the "Swedish Model" (Sweden criminalized the clients of sex workers in 1999) and often heralded as a cure-all.
+The jury is still out on the actual effectiveness of this legislation, especially as the often trumpeted main reasons for such a drastic change (e.g. human trafficking, forced prostitution, child prostitution) are already criminal offenses in their own right.